AjayPrakash7999/Argoapp/README.md

 - Utilized Argo Rollouts' debugging features, including analyzing logs and metrics, to identify and resolve issues in the rollout process.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- Commands are Listed below & Screenshot Attached in Screenshot.md File in Git Repo
+- Commands are Listed below & Screenshot Attached in screenshot.pdf File in Git Repo
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - First I'm Download Kubernetes and It's Pre-requisite.